x3dom/pipeline/docs/source/api.rst

 With the download and preview URLs you then can get the completed job output and download it or redirect a browser to the preview HTML page.

+All URLs returned by the API are absolute, you do not need to keep track of base URLs, just use the returend values.

 For a detailed and up-to date description of JSON fields and responses, see below.